opf/openproject/docs/release-notes/14-4-0/README.md

 With this feature, the OpenProject API will validate access tokens issued by the OpenID provider (Keycloak) by checking the token's signature and authenticating the user using the sub claim value.
 This integration ensures secure and efficient API authentication for OpenID clients.

-For more details, see https://community.openproject.org/wp/55643.
+For more details, take a look at our [API documentation](../../api/introduction/#oidc-provider-generated-jwt-as-a-bearer-token).

 ### Improve error messages and logs of automatically managed project folders synchronization services/jobs